Do You Know Whats Wrong With My Guitar?

 I put my home ‘studio’ back together to work on Jokosher as I had moved my PC, laptops, guitars and amp to my parents house before I went on holiday in case I was broken into while I was away.
 I have been twanging away quite a bit since I got back and now a problem with one of my guitars is really starting to bug me.

-Basically, on a guitar, you have the body, which is the large part, the neck, which is the long thin bit with the lines across it and the head which is the bit on the end of the neck with with the tuning pegs on it.
-The strings are twisted around the tuning pegs (aka machine heads) and then rest on a thing called the nut which sits on the join of the head and neck.
+Basically, on a guitar, you have the body, which is the large part, the neck, which is the long thin bit with the wire strips across it and the head which is the bit on the end of the neck with with the tuning pegs on it.
+The strings are wound around the tuning pegs (aka machine heads) and then rest on a thing called the nut which sits on the join of the head and neck.
 At the other end, the strings rest on something called the bridge before going through the tail piece to keep them in place.
 When you pluck a string, it vibrates between the nut and the bridge and the vibration over the length of the string result in the pitch of the note that is heard.
 On the neck, those wire strips that go across the width are called frets and when you put your fingers between them, it causes the string to be shortened and hence create a higher note as the vibration is over a shorter distance.

 The problem gets better nearer the 12th fret, but that isn’t the point.
-The only other thing I can think of is either a) the guitar is fucked and needs to go back, which is a hell of a shame, or b) the truss rod needs adjusting, which the limit of my knowledge about being a guitar technician and also, beyond my experience which means it needs to go back to the shop.
-The truss rod is a metal rod in the neck of the guitar to keep the neck from bending or folding altogether under the weight of the strings.
+The only other thing I can think of is either a) the guitar is fucked and needs to go back, which is a hell of a shame, or b) the truss rod needs adjusting, which is the limit of my knowledge about being a guitar technician and also, is beyond my experience which means it needs to go back to the shop.
+The truss rod is a metal rod in the neck of the guitar to keep the neck from bending or folding altogether under the tension of the strings.
 Anyone who knows better than me is welcome to make suggestions.

-If you have an incredibly good ear for tuning (I haven’t) then you may be detecting a problem with all stringed instruments.
+1. If you have an incredibly good ear for tuning (I haven’t) then you may be detecting a problem with all stringed instruments.
 It isn’t possible for every fret on a guitar to be perfectly in tune.
 Yamaha made a special guitar for a jazz player with your illness that has bent frets to correct the places where this effect was worst: http://www.yamaha.com/guitars/products/productdetail/0,,CNTID%25253D60016%252526CTID%25253D600012,00.html

 Have a look at ‘Musical tuning’ and ‘Equal temperament’ on Wikipedia.
 I don’t understand a word of it but you might.

-I also have a problem with the tuning part!!
+2. I also have a problem with the tuning part!!
 It’s annoying like mad!!
 I tune the guitar and it souns great until i strike other notes!!
 I checked the saddles and the nut and they seem to be right but its driving me mad!!

-I’m having the same problem but for me it just happened yesterday.
+3. I’m having the same problem but for me it just happened yesterday.

 AND I DONT GET IT!